Cellulitis

 Antibiotics for Cellulitis

-- Antibiotics help fight the bacterial infection and prevent its spread
+• Standard medical treatments to help fight the infection and prevent its spread

-- It’s important to take the full course of antibiotics as directed to ensure the infection is properly treated
+• It’s essential to follow your provider’s advice to ensure the infection is properly treated

 Risk Factors for Cellulitis